nosco/hx/README.md

 The helper macros are pretty much done, but are subject to change as they are used in anger and either limitations or potential improvements are found.

-- [ ] Easier use of React context / ref forwarding / other misc. enhancements

-React context, ref forwarding, suspense, etc. work perfectly in `hx`.
-However, they could be made more idiomatic to use in CLJS with a few tweaks.

 - [ ] React Hooks enhancements

 [React Hooks](https://reactjs.org/docs/hooks-intro.html) is a new proposal for